The minimally extended Varying Speed of Light (meVSL): Special Relativity

 For weakly interacting particles, one can ignore the interaction energies between particles and thus the energy-momentum relation given in Eq.~\eqref{Pmu2} can be used to give the energy of particles.
 Then, the energy density and the pressure are defined by

-If the particles exchange energy and momentum efficiently, then a system of particles is said to be in kinetic equilibrium and distribution functions are given by the Fermi-Dirac or Bose-Einstein distributions for fermions and for bosons, respectively.
-At early universe, the chemical potentials of all particles are so small that one can neglect them and thus the distribution functions are given by
+If the particles exchange energy and momentum efficiently, then a system of particles is in kinetic equilibrium, and distribution functions are given by the Fermi-Dirac or Bose-Einstein distributions for fermions and bosons, respectively.
+In the early universe, the chemical potentials of all particles were so small that one could neglect them, and thus the distribution functions are given by

-where $+$ sign and $-$ sign is for fermions and bosons, respectively.
+where the $+$ sign and the $-$ one are for fermions and bosons, respectively.
 From the above equations~\eqref{nthermal} -~\eqref{fp}, one can obtain the number densities, energy densities, and the pressures of relativistic and non-relativistic particles

-The above quantities are local and the cosmological evolution informations of them are embedded in both $T$ and $\tc$.
+They are local quantities whose cosmological evolution information is determined by $T$ and $\tc$.
 As we mentioned, $\tc = \tc_0 a^{b/4}$, $T = T_{0} a^{-1}$, and $k_{\TB}$ is a constant.
-Also, the number density is defined as the total number of particles, $N$ divided by the volume, $V$.
+Also, the number density is the total number of particles, $N$, divided by the volume, $V$.
 In the expanding universe, it is given by $n = N / V = N / (V_{\cm} a^{3})$ where $V_{\cm}$ means the comoving volume.
-It is most natural to propose that both the total number of particles and the energy are conserved when the Universe expands.
+It is most natural to assume that the total number of particles and energy remain constant as the Universe expands.
 The conservations of them provide the cosmological evolutions of other physical constants (quantities) as

 where $\thbar_{0}$ and $m_{\rs 0}$ denote the present values of the reduced Planck constant and the rest mass, respectively.
 Consequently, we also obtain the mass density is redshifted as $\rho \propto a^{-3(1+\omega_i) - b/2}$ from Eq.~\eqref{rhoc2Pth}.
-We also obtain the consistent result of this when we consider the cosmology in section~\ref{sec:cosmology}.
-We emphasize that the relations in Eq.~\eqref{hbarmrs} is based on our assumptions on the conservations of both the total number of particles and the energy of them.
-We call these requirements as the \textbf{m}inimal \textbf{e}xtension of VSL and dubbed this model as the \textit{meVSL}.
-Thus, if one chooses other conditions as the required physical principle, then one may obtain other cosmological redshift relations for $\thbar$ and $m_{\rs}$.
+We obtain consistent results when considering cosmology in Section~\ref{sec:cosmology}.
+We emphasize that the relations in Eq.~\eqref{hbarmrs} depend on our assumptions on conservations of the total number of particles and their energy.
+We call these requirements the \textbf{m}inimal \textbf{e}xtension of VSL and dubbed this model as the \textit{meVSL}.
+Thus, if one chooses other conditions as the required physical principle, one may obtain other cosmological redshift relations for $\thbar$ and $m_{\rs}$.